 From 2014-2016, Sánchez served as a member of the Select Committee on Benghazi, which was formed to further investigate the Benghazi attack on September 1, 2012.
 She spoke out against the politicization and costliness of the committee, in which the final report found no new evidence of wrongdoing.

 Prior to her service in the House of Representatives, Sánchez worked as an attorney practicing appellate law, civil rights, and employment law.
 After the 1998 election, Sánchez worked for the International Brotherhood of Electrical Workers (IBEW) Local 441 and the National Electrical Contractors Association (NECA) as a compliance officer on public works and prevailing wage issues.
 In 2000, she was elected executive director of the Orange County Central Labor Council, AFL-CIO.

 Sánchez attended the University of California, Berkeley, where she earned a BA in Spanish literature with an emphasis in bilingual education from the University of California, Berkeley in 1991.
 After working her way through school as a bilingual aide and an ESL instructor, she went on to earn a law degree from the University of California, Los Angeles, in 1995.

 In 2002, Sánchez ran for a seat in the U.S. House of Representatives from a new working-class district created after the 2000 Census.
 At 34 years old, she was the first woman IBEW member elected to Congress.
 She and her sister Loretta, who was in the House from 1997 to 2017, are the first women of any relation serve together in Congress.

-Sánchez and her husband James are the proud parents of Joaquín, born in 2009.
+Sánchez is the proud mom of Joaquín, born in 2009.
 She is only the eighth woman in history to give birth while serving in Congress.
-They live with their two dogs, Brooklyn and Scully.
+They live with their dog Scully.